LR-DSC01643.jpg

 Birds of Africa

 The birds that one sees on safari in Africa are almost, though not quite, as spectacular as the mammals and reptiles.
-While it may seem like there are animals whereever you look, this is only true in a small number of places.
+While it may seem like there are animals where ever you look, this is only true in a small number of places.
 Much of the time, there are wide open plains in the Serengeti with no wildlife in sight or dense jungle where you can hear a lot of activity but see nothing.
 When the mammals are not apparent, then one notices the birds, which are wonderful.
-Since a bird sitting on a perch often does not show its beautiful coloring, I tried to get a shots of the birds in flight as well.
+Since a bird sitting on a perch often does not show its beautiful coloring, I tried to get shots of the birds in flight as well.
 Obviously, this is much more difficult but often more rewarding.

 Grey headed kingfisher